Last Updated on

 However, the evidence for breathable crib mattresses is pretty thin.

 Always place your baby to sleep on his or her back – even if you’re using a breathable crib mattress.
 While breathable crib mattress manufacturers may be working to make it safer for babies who roll onto their tummies during sleep, virtually all health professionals recommend back sleeping is safest.
 Besides suffocation risk, some studies find there is still potential for babies to re-breathe their exhaled carbon dioxide when sleeping on their fronts or sides.
+According to Paediatrician Dr. Daniel Zoller, “It is extremely important to know that a breathable crib mattress is in no way a replacement for the safety of supine sleep, and should not be viewed as an alternative.”

 On the one hand, the Newton crib mattress has a lot of raving fans.
 On the other hand, many child health experts remain unconvinced.